Antisocial personality disorder

 Sociopathic personality; Sociopathy; Personality disorder - antisocial

 Antisocial personality disorder is a mental condition in which a person has a long-term pattern of manipulating, exploiting, or violating the rights of others without any remorse.
-This behavior may cause problems in relationships or at work and is often criminal.
+This behavior may cause problems in relationships or at work and is often associated with criminal behavior.

 Causes